 Such rapid decision-making is supported by the all-important data.
-Supported by a solid technology infrastructure, leading companies are more likely to use cloud-based data management platforms (64 percent either "exclusively" or "in concert with other systems," Figure 10) compared to just under half of the mainstream (47 percent).
+Supported by a solid technology infrastructure, leading companies are more likely to use cloud-based data management platforms (64% either 'exclusively' or 'in concert with other systems', Figure 10) compared to just under half of the mainstream (47%).

-Marketing and IT: A common language and shared goals.
+Marketing and IT: A common language and shared goals

-To deeply understand the customer and deliver strategically crafted experiences, marketers must have a comprehensive picture of the buying journey.
+To deeply understand the customer and deliver strategically-crafted experiences, marketers must have a comprehensive picture of the buying journey.
 This is only made possible through tech teams connecting internal systems to build dynamic, unified profiles of the customer.

-As illustrated in Figure 11, IT respondents in top-

-performing manufacturing organizations are more likely to support their marketing technology needs via cross-functional teams that combine marketing and IT or tech personnel (50 percent versus 41 percent of the mainstream).
+As illustrated in Figure 11, IT respondents in topperforming manufacturing organisations are more likely to support their marketing technology needs via cross functional teams that combine marketing and IT/Tech personnel (50% vs. 41% of the mainstream).

-Understanding the customer: Yesterday, today, and tomorrow.
+Understanding the customer: yesterday, today and tomorrow

-As night follows day, customer data feeds martech systems that, in turn, yield vital insights into customer behavior.
-The difference between leading and mainstream companies is that the former make better use of it-top performers are more likely to claim significant insight into the journeys of new customers (24 percent versus 16 percent for mainstream) and attribution of how marketing actions relate to customer behavior (27 percent versus 19 percent).
-This level of insight also means that respondents working in top-performing firms have a wider
+As night follows day, customer data feeds martech systems that, in turn, yields vital insights into customer behaviour.
+The difference between leading and mainstream companies is that the former make better use of it: top performers are more likely to claim significant insight into the journeys of new customers (24% vs. 16% for mainstream) and attribution of how marketing actions relate to customer behaviour (27% vs. 19%).